 Akram Zaatari (b.1966, Sidon, Lebanon) lives and works in Beirut, Lebanon

-Akram Zaatari has produced more than 50 films and videos, all sharing an interest in writing histories, pursuing a range of interconnected themes, subjects, and practices related to excavation, political resistance, the lives of former militants, the legacy of an exhausted left, the circulation of images in times of war, and the play of tenses inherent to various letters that have been lost, found, buried, discovered, or otherwise delayed in reaching their destinations.
+Akram Zaatari has produced more than fifty films and videos, a dozen books, and countless installations of photographic material.
+All of his work shares an interest in writing histories as well as pursuing a range of interconnected themes, subjects, and practices related to but not limited to: excavation, political resistance, the lives of former militants, the legacy of an exhausted left and the circulation of images in times of war.
 Zaatari has played a critical role in developing the formal, intellectual, and institutional infrastructure of Beirut’s contemporary art scene.
 As a co-founder of the Arab Image Foundation, he has made invaluable and uncompromising contributions to the wider discourse on preservation and archival practice.
-Zaatari represented Lebanon at the Venice Biennial in 2013 with his film Letter to a Refusing Pilot.
-His work has been featured at Documenta13 in 2012.
-His work is part of institutional collections such as the Centre Pompidou, Paris; Guggenheim Museum, New York; Hammer Museum, Los Angeles; K21 Dusseldorf; MACBA, Barcelona; MoMA, New York; Serralves Foundation, Porto; Tate Modern, London and Walker Art Center, Minneapolis.
+Zaatari represented Lebanon at the Venice Biennale (2013).
+His work has been a part of major biennials such as Documenta13 (2012) and the Istanbul Biennial (2015).He has also featured in solo and group exhibitions at institutions worldwide, and is part of major institutional collections such as MUSAC, León, Spain; Tate, London; Fondation Louis Vuitton, Paris; MCA Chicago; and MoMA, New York.